ocf/ocfweb/ocfweb/docs/docs/services/hpc.md

 ## The Cluster

-Users are currently able to run jobs on our main HPC server, which has 4 1080Ti's and 256GB of DDR4-2400 RAM, which was funded by generous grants from the Student Tech Fund.
+As of Fall 2018, the OCF HPC cluster is composed of one server, with the following specifications:

+* 2 Intel Xeon [E5-2640v4][corruption-cpu] CPUs (10c/20t @ 2.4GHz)
+* 4 NVIDIA 1080Ti GPUs
+* 256GB ECC DDR4-2400 RAM

+We have plans to expand the cluster with additional nodes of comparable specifications as funding becomes available.
+The current hardware was generously funded by a series of grants from the [Student Tech Fund][stf].

 ## Slurm